-- 4.1 General: Individuals who are registered neither as Competitors nor as Coaches may attend the Competition and participate in all the various activities associated with the Competition as Observers.
+Individuals who are registered neither as Competitors nor as Coaches may attend the Competition and participate in all the various activities associated with the Competition as Observers.
 Observers may not submit Memorials or present oral arguments.
 Observers are not considered Official Team Members and may not assist Participating Team Members with any research.
-However, throughout the Competition, Observers accompanying Teams will be treated as extensions of the Team and are subject to the same scouting rules as their school’s Team Members as outlined in Rule 10.5.
+However, throughout the Competition, Observers who attend the same school as a participating Team will be treated as extensions of the Team and are subject to the same scouting rules as their school’s Team Members as outlined in Rule 10.5.

-- 8.4 Length of Memorial: The Memorial shall not exceed thirty-five (35) pages in total.
+The Memorial shall not exceed forty (40) pages in total.
 All pages in the document will be counted including the Title Page, Table of Contents, and Index of Authorities.
-The Team must fit all required sections within the thirty-five (35) pages allotted to them.
+The Team must fit all required sections within the forty (40) pages allotted to them.
 Failure to submit a Memorial within the designated length will be penalized (see Rule 8.8).

-10.5.1 General: With the exception of Rule 10.5.3, the Competition is open to the public.
+Individuals wishing to attend more than one round (who are not participating as a Judge or member of a Team) must be registered as observers.
+With the exception of Rule 10.5.3, the Competition is open to the public.
 At any session, there may be other participating Team Members, Observers or others witnessing the oral round session.
-Spectators must check-in at the Competition Headquarters to receive credentials.
+Individuals who are not registered for the Competition as a Judge, Observers, Bailiff, Coach, or Team Member must check-in at the Competition Headquarters to receive credentials.
 No one will be allowed inside of a courtroom without credentials.